karimova/cyber_security/README.md

 ## Problem Statement:

-Book-My-Show aims to enable ads on their website while prioritizing user privacy and protecting their information.
-However, they are concerned about the potential presence of malicious URLs in ads that can lead to harmful consequences such as malware installation, system freezing, or data breach.
-Book-My-Show wants to analyze whether a given URL is prone to phishing attacks or not.
+Book-My-Show is dedicated to enabling advertisements on their website while upholding user privacy and safeguarding their sensitive information.
+However, they are keenly aware of the potential risks associated with malicious URLs that may be present in these ads.
+These malicious URLs can pose threats such as malware installation, system freezing, or unauthorized access to user data.
+To ensure a secure browsing experience for their users, Book-My-Show aims to analyze URLs and determine whether they are susceptible to phishing attacks.

 ## Dataset Details: